blab/cartography/docs/cartography.md

 - [t-SNE](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html)
 - [UMAP](https://umap-learn.readthedocs.io/en/latest/)

-The plots of the full 10 PCs for PCA and the first 6 components for MDS are available in the supplemental figures section.
+The plots of the full 10 PCs for PCA are available in the supplemental figures section.

 We tuned hyperparameters for t-SNE and UMAP using an exhaustive grid search, which picked the best parameters by maximizing Matthews Correlation Coefficient for the confusion matrix created from the Supported Vector Machine's classification.
 UMAP's minimum distance and nearest neighbors were tuned, and t-SNEs perplexity and learning rate were tuned.